csharp-stateless

 }

-In this case, we have a state machine, in which the state is identified by a string, and the trigger by a char.
+In this case, we have a state machine where the state is identified by a string, and the trigger by a char.

-The ‘configure’ function is used to define the state transitions from On to Off, and vice versa.
-Both, with the trigger ’ ‘.
+The ‘configure’ function is used to define the transitions from the On state to Off, and vice versa.
+Both, upon the ’ ’ trigger.

-Finally, an infinite while loop is used, the keyboard input is checked, and in case it is a space, the transition is fired with the Fire command.
+Finally, an infinite while loop is used, keyboard input is checked, and if it is a space, the transition is triggered with the Fire command.

-This is a very simple and minimal example to show how it works.
-For example, a more complex one would be the simulation of the state of a bug tracking tool.
+This is a very simple and minimal example to show the functionality.
+For instance, a more complex one would be simulating the state of a bug tracking tool

 private enum State { Open, Assigned, Deferred, Closed }